-- Approve investment policies - Approve all Investment transactions in excess of US\$1m with an upper limit of US\$1.5m, above which must be referred to the Board; the limits to be reviewed annually by the Board.

-- Ensure compliance with all applicable legislation and relevant guidance in respect of compliance with investment policy. - The Committee will review and monitor: - the portfolio performance of all asset classes plus the total portfolio against performance measurement targets (benchmarks) understanding the impacts of external factors; - " the investment strategy, including asset allocation and risk management policy; - Conflicts of Interest Guidelines and any insider trading events; - " risk limits and the risk appetite; - " the effectiveness of the investment policies - " such other matters as may be determined by the Board - " Review Investment Policies at least once a year to the members of Mega African Capital Limited
+- i.
+Approve investment policies - ii.
+Approve all Investment transactions in excess of US\$1m with an upper limit of US\$1.5m, above which must be referred to the Board; the limits to be reviewed annually by the Board. - iii.
+Ensure compliance with all applicable legislation and relevant guidance in respect of compliance with investment policy. - iv.
+The Committee will review and monitor: - a. the portfolio performance of all asset classes plus the total portfolio against performance measurement targets (benchmarks) understanding the impacts of external factors; - b. the investment strategy, including asset allocation and risk management policy; - c.
+Conflicts of Interest Guidelines and any insider trading events; - d. risk limits and the risk appetite; - v. the effectiveness of the investment policies. - vi. such other matters as may be determined by the Board. - vii.
+Review Investment Policies at least once a year.